jkzorz/jkzorz.github.io/_posts/2019-06-05-stacked-bar-charts.md

 ```

 ggplot2 is a fantastic visualization tool once you can get your head around the syntax.
 You start with code that tells the ggplot command what data frame to use, and then you map your variables to various aesthetics within the "aes" bracket.
-Try adding each element (the parts before the "+") one at a time to see how they are changing the plot
+Try adding each element (the parts before the "+") one at a time to see how they are changing the plot.
+There are many different ggplot tutorials out there if you want more information on how to use the package.
+[Here is just one example](http://r-statistics.co/Complete-Ggplot2-Tutorial-Part1-With-R-Code.html)

 ```
 #make the plot!